TILE AND GROUT CLEANING

 Your tile and grout are porous and are notorious for holding in a lot of dirt!
 The first thing we do is spray an alkaline cleaning solution (Procyon Tile and Grout Cleaner) which is 100% environmentally safe and 100% non-toxic, onto your tile and grout.
-Procyon penetrates deep inside your tile and grout (which is a porous material) loosening up all the dirt and grime that may have been there for years.
-After a few minutes of dwell time we then flush out the dirt (and the Procyon) from your tile and grout.
+The Procyon penetrates deep inside your tile and grout (which is a porous material) loosening up all the dirt and grime that may have been there for years.
+After a few minutes of dwell time, we then flush out the dirt (and the Procyon) from your tile and grout.
 Clean water heated to 200 degrees F. comes into your home through a high-pressure line hose at about 1,000 psi.
 (The water is hot enough to kill the bacteria in your floor.)
 This high-pressure water sprays into your tile and grout and forcing the dirt out of the porous floor.
 All that soil is immediately sucked right back out into our van, leaving you with fresh tile and grout.
 It’s kind of like a pressure washing system.
 But in this case, all the water stays inside the blue tile and grout cleaning tool you see in the pictures on this page.
 The process is so thorough it will pass the white glove test!
-With this first step alone; we usually see at least a 90% improvement, as this VIDEO and the pictures on this page demonstrate.
+With this first step alone; we often see immense improvement, as this VIDEO and the pictures on this page demonstrate.

 “We are so pleased with the results!
 Our kitchen floor [tile] looks amazing and the carpets are fluffy again.”